aschenbrenera/pf2e_rules/PF2e/Abilities/Sensory/Darkvision.md

 ## Mechanical Rules

-A creature with darkvision or greater darkvision can see perfectly well in areas of [[Darkness]] and [[Dim light]], though such vision is in black and white only.
-Some forms of magical darkness, such as a 4th-rank darkness spell, block normal darkvision.
+- A creature with darkvision or greater darkvision can see perfectly well in areas of [[Darkness]] and [[Dim light]], though such vision is in black and white only.
+- Some forms of magical darkness block normal darkvision.

 # Greater Darkvision

 ## Mechanical Rules

-Some forms of magical darkness, such as a 4th-rank darkness spell, block normal darkvision.
-A creature with greater darkvision, however, can see through even these forms of magical darkness.
+- A creature with Greater Darkvision can see through forms of magical darkness that block normal darkvision.